Lloyd W. Newton

-Lloyd W. "Fig" Newton (born December 24, 1942) is a retired United States Air Force (USAF) four-star general who served as Commander, Air Education and Training Command (COMAETC) from 1997 to 2000.
+Lloyd Warren "Fig" Newton (born December 24, 1942) is a retired United States Air Force (USAF) four-star general who served as Commander, Air Education and Training Command (COMAETC) from 1997 to 2000.
 He was also the first African-American pilot in the U.S. Air Force Thunderbirds.

 Newton was born in Ridgeland, South Carolina, where he graduated from Jasper High School.
 He earned a Bachelor of Science degree in aviation education from Tennessee State University in Nashville, where he was commissioned as a distinguished graduate through the Air Force Reserve Officer Training Corps program in 1966.

 After completing pilot training at Williams Air Force Base, Arizona, in June 1967, he attended F-4D Phantom qualification training at George Air Force Base, California.
 He flew 269 combat missions from Da Nang Air Base, South Vietnam, including 79 missions over North Vietnam.
 Newton was selected to join the USAF Air Demonstration Squadron, the Thunderbirds, in November 1974.
 He held several positions including narrator, slot pilot and right wingman.
 From 1978 to 1982 he was assigned as a USAF congressional liaison officer with the U.S. House of Representatives, Washington, D.C.
 He has commanded three wings and an air division, and held numerous staff positions.
 From 1993 to 1995 he was director of operations, J-3, United States Special Operations Command.
 Newton was a command pilot with more than 4,000 flying hours in the T-37, T-38, F-4, F-15, F-16, C-12 and F-117 stealth fighter.

 In 2000 Newton joined Pratt & Whitney as the Vice President of Business Development (Military Engines), a position that he held until 2006.

+Personal

 In 2008 Newton endorsed Barack Obama for president and appeared on stage at the Democratic National Convention at Invesco Field with other former military leaders to lend support to Obama's campaign.

+In the 2024 United States presidential election, Newton endorsed Kamala Harris.